30-Day Money Back Guarantee

 • The best probiotic when taking antibiotics includes strains like Lactobacillus rhamnosus, Saccharomyces boulardii, and Bifidobacterium longum.

-• These probiotic strains help support gut balance during antibiotic treatment.
+• These probiotic strains help support gut balance during antibiotic use.

 • High-potency probiotic formulas with delayed-release capsules provide optimal support.